File Tab Functionality

 Furthermore, as the name suggests, dockable file tabs can be undocked into a floating state.
 To undock the file tabs, click and drag the "Open files" title bar away from its current position.

 Tabs are part of how we work.
 They signal to us file type by extension and color.
 On the tab itself is the name of the file, if the file is active or not, saved, modified, or temporary.
-The tabs also provide a close icon on the tab as well as double click functionality for a new tab and drag-and-drop functionality for a split (horizontal or vertical) view.
-One can even access a context menu for further options by right clicking on the tab.
+The tabs also provide a close icon on the tab as well as double click functionality for a new tab.
+You can even access a context menu for further options by right clicking on the tab.

 No feature of UltraEdit/UEStudio would be complete without the ability to configure and customize it any way you choose.
 UE v15 and UES v09.10 provides a variety of configuration options to set your file tabs up the way you want them.
 The file tabs advanced configuration is still available in the same place (Advanced -> Configuration -> Application Layout -> File Tabs), but the options have expanded somewhat.